akshat3144/simpulse/visualization_analysis/README.md

 - **What to look for**:
 - Lap times should be relatively consistent per car
 - Variation is normal (traffic, battery level, tires)
-- Typical range: 78-90 seconds per lap for 2.98km track (Jakarta)
+- Typical range: 78-90 seconds per lap for 2.98km track (Plaksha)
 - Bar chart shows average lap time comparison### 9.
 Race Snapshot (`9_race_snapshot.png`)

 - **Purpose**: Visualize race spread at a moment in time